InlandWaters/dataQC/README.md

   rnorm(length(dates)))
 ```

-Interact ggplot objects and data by zooming in on certain regions of a scatterplot and highlighting values to be returned to the console.
+There is a simple function in this package that allow you to interact with ggplot by zooming in on certain regions of a scatterplot and highlighting values.

 ```R
 library(ggplot2)